-Beyond simply reducing the number of ambulance companies, we find that prior authorization also leads to greater firm specialization: firms with a high share of non-emergent rides are more likely to exit at the first wave of prior authorization, while the number of firms providing only
+Beyond simply reducing the number of ambulance companies, we find that prior authorization also leads to greater firm specialization: firms with a high share of non-emergent rides are more likely to exit following the first wave of prior authorization, while the number of firms providing only non-emergent dialysis rides increases.
+We can see this in panel (a) of Figure 7, which gives the distribution of firms by the share of non-emergent rides they provide to dialysis patients.
+Many of the firms that provide non-emergent ambulance rides to dialysis patients provide very